The Le Tourneau-Westinghouse D Tournapull was one innovative machine, says Richard Campbell.

 The New Zealand connection

-Over 25 Model D Tournapulls were imported into New Zealand over their production span by three NZ distributors: Earlo Tractor Company, Fredric W Smith Ltd and Domtrac.
+Over 25 Model D Tournapulls were imported into New Zealand over its production span by three NZ distributors: Earlo Tractor Company, Fredric W Smith Ltd and Domtrac.

 Many of the rural roads in Northland and the Wairarapa plus significant stretches of State Highway 27 were created using Model D Tournapulls.